-Any clinical trial programs, including related regulatory filings, and research collaborations that we engage in outside the United States may implicate international laws and regulations concerning data protection and privacy, including those governing various aspects of clinical research and, in the EU, the General Data Protection Regulation (GDPR).
-The GDPR imposes obligations in relation to the collection, use, sharing, disclosure, transfer, and other processing of data relating to an identifiable living individual within the European Economic Area (EEA), or "personal data," including a principle of accountability and the obligation to demonstrate compliance through policies, procedures, training, and audit.
+Any clinical trial programs and research collaborations that we engage in outside the United States may implicate international data protection laws, including, in the EU, the General Data Protection Regulation (GDPR).
+The GDPR imposes obligations in relation to the collection, processing, sharing, disclosure, transfer, and other use of data relating to an identifiable living individual within the European Economic Area (EEA), or "personal data," including a principle of accountability and the obligation to demonstrate compliance through policies, procedures, training, and audit.
 The GDPR imposes stringent operational requirements for data controllers and data processors of personal data.
 Among other things, the GDPR requires that detailed notices be provided to clinical trial subjects and investigators, as well as maintenance of certain security levels for personal data and notification of data breaches or security incidents to appropriate data protection authorities or data subjects.
-Further, as a result of the United Kingdom's withdrawal from the EU effective as of December 31, 2020, we are required to comply with both the GDPR and the GDPR as incorporated into United Kingdom national law (UK GDPR) with respect to any clinical trial data generated from the EU and the United Kingdom, respectively, which may have differing requirements.
+Further, as a result of the United Kingdom's withdrawal from the EU effective as of December 31, 2020, we will be required to comply with both the GDPR and the GDPR as incorporated into United Kingdom national law (UK GDPR) with respect to any clinical trial data generated from the EU and the United Kingdom, respectively, which may have differing requirements.
 We may be subject to diverging requirements under EU member state laws and United Kingdom law, such as whether consent can be used as the legal basis for processing of clinical trial data and the roles, responsibilities, and liabilities and respective data protection obligations as between CROs, clinical trial sites, and sponsors.
 As these laws develop and the rules diverge, we may need to make operational changes to adapt, which could increase our costs and adversely affect our business.